Qusid/matrix-multiplier/ReadMe.md

 ![alt text](image.png)

 ## Overview
-Matrix Multiplier is a sophisticated Python GUI application combining the ease of Tkinter with the power of Sympy for symbolic computation.
-This tool enables you to create, manipulate, and compute operations on both numeric and symbolic matrices, with results rendered in a clean LaTeX-like format for superior clarity.
+Matrix Multiplier is a sophisticated Python application providing both a web (Flask) and desktop (Tkinter) interface for creating, manipulating, and computing operations on numeric and symbolic matrices using Sympy.
+Results are rendered in a clean LaTeX-style format for superior clarity.

 ## Features
 - **Dynamic Matrix Creation:** Effortlessly add or remove matrices.